Artin-Mazur-Milne duality for fppf cohomology: Fppf cohomology with compact support

-\begin{lem} Let $\mathcal{F}$ be an \'etale sheaf over $U$.
-Then there is a canonical commutative diagram in the derived category of abelian groups, where the lines are the natural exact triangles and the second vertical map is an isomorphism:
+\begin{lem} \begin{enumerate} \item Let $\mathcal{F}$ be a sheaf of abelian groups over $U_{\textup{\'et}}$.
+Then there is a canonical commutative diagram in the derived category of abelian groups, where the rows are exact triangles: \begin{changemargin}{-2cm}{5cm}